SibylGao/SibylGao.github.io/_pages/about.md

 I am a PhD student in Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), advised by Prof. Zhaoqi Wang.
 I got my bachelor’s degree from Harbin Institute of Technology (HIT) in 2019.

-My research interests lie in the field of 3D visions, especially multi-view stereo, 3D reconstruction (large-scale scenes & human body) and 3D detection.
+My research interests lie in the field of computer vision and computer graphics, especially multi-view stereo, 3D reconstruction (large-scale scenes & human body) and 3D detection.

 ------